ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/custom_experiences.md

 ### Define expression macros

 You may reuse an amp-bind expression fragment by defining an [amp-bind-macro](../../../components/reference/amp-bind.md#defining-macros-with-amp-bind-macro).
 The `amp-bind-macro` element allows an expression that takes zero or more arguments and references the current state.
-Invoke amp-bind-macros like a function, referencing the `id` attribute value from anywhere in the document.
+Invoke `amp-bind-macro` like a function, referencing the `id` attribute value from anywhere in the document.

 [example preview="top-frame" playground="true" imports="amp-bind"]
 ```html